 Most puppies will give you a sign that they need to go outside.
 Some potential signals include whining, circling, sniffing, barking, or if your puppy is roaming the house they may even scratch the door .
 When your puppy makes any of these signs, as good pet parents, you have to act quickly.
 They are telling you that they need to go, and your response time can be the difference between success and failure.
 Which is very important in the beginning stages of potty training.

 In addition to the signs and signals your puppy may give, you can also look for patterns in your puppy’s digestive tract.
 If you notice that your puppy needs to relieve themselves 5 minutes after drinking a lot of water or 20 minutes after eating a meal, then be ready at those times.
 Set a timer if you have to, but be ready to act when you know your puppy needs to go outside.

-There are a lot of things that you should teach your puppy, but none of those will mean much with house training them.
+There are a lot of things that you should teach your puppy.
+But none of those will mean much with house training them.
 The long-term goal of house training your puppy is to be able to leave them in your home with the freedom to roam around the house for long periods of time.
+The laundry room is the best place to start potty training your dog.
+You can use laundry detergent to clean up any accidents, and the tile floor is easy to clean.
+If your dog is potty trained but has an accident indoors, always clean up the mess.
 Here are some tips to get to that point in your puppy’s life:

 - Do not punish your dog.
 To teach your dog to go to the potty, use positive reinforcement exclusively.